Biology and sexual orientation: Chromosome linkage studies

 Chromosome linkage studies of sexual orientation have indicated the presence of multiple contributing genetic factors throughout the genome.
 In 1993, Dean Hamer and colleagues published findings from a linkage analysis of a sample of 76 gay brothers and their families.
 Hamer et al. found that the gay men had more gay male uncles and cousins on the maternal side of the family than on the paternal side.
 Gay brothers who showed this maternal pedigree were then tested for X chromosome linkage, using twenty-two markers on the X chromosome to test for similar alleles.
 In another finding, thirty-three of the forty sibling pairs tested were found to have similar alleles in the distal region of Xq28, which was significantly higher than the expected rates of 50% for fraternal brothers.
 This was popularly dubbed the "gay gene" in the media, causing significant controversy.
 In 1998, Sanders et al. reported on their similar study, in which they found that 13% of uncles of gay brothers on the maternal side were homosexual, compared with 6% on the paternal side.

 A later analysis by Hu et al. replicated and refined the earlier findings.
 This study revealed that 67% of gay brothers in a new saturated sample shared a marker on the X chromosome at Xq28.
 Two other studies (Bailey et al., 1999; McKnight and Malcolm, 2000) failed to find a preponderance of gay relatives in the maternal line of homosexual men.
 One study by Rice et al. in 1999 failed to replicate the Xq28 linkage results.
 Meta-analysis of all available linkage data indicates a significant link to Xq28, but also indicates that additional genes must be present to account for the full heritability of sexual orientation.

+Bocklandt et al. (2006) found extreme skewing of X-inactivation in mothers of two or more gay men.
+Typically, women's cells randomly inactivate one or both X chromosomes, while mothers of multiple gay men inactivate the same X chromosome in every cell.
+While this finding remains unexplained, it points indirectly to a role for the X chromosome in male sexual orientation.

 Mustanski et al. (2005) performed a full-genome scan (instead of just an X chromosome scan) on individuals and families previously reported on in Hamer et al. (1993) and Hu et al. (1995), as well as additional new subjects.
 In the full sample they did not find linkage to Xq28.